gdgomsk/devfest-site/README.md

 # Site for GDG DevFest Omsk 2014
 Live version — http://gdg-devfest-omsk.org

+## Publishing

+In order to publish site on GitHub Pages run `rake` in the root of source base.

 # Project Zeppelin / GDG DevFest 2014 site template

 ### About